 Even from such a young age, your little one realizes that when he walks, despite the constant falls and the bumpy ride, he can cover a greater distance at a faster pace than if he crawled.
 Moreover, what he gains both in covered distance and reached speed has huge implications for the level of navigation and engagement he has with his surroundings.

 You’ve probably noticed by now that your little one is extremely curious all the time.
 It’s no wonder another theory as to why your baby might choose novice walking over experienced crawling is that he obtains greater visibility.
 When your baby crawls, he naturally sees the floor (neck and eyes parallel to the floor) but when he decides to walk, the whole room comes into view.

 When your little one decides to walk, he opens his world to endless new possibilities of interacting with objects.
-He can now carry toys across the room with greater speed, walk towards objects and interact differently with them.
+He can now carry toys across the room with greater speed, walk towards objects, and interact differently with them.

 Whether we want to admit it or not, peer pressure is present even in the life of our little ones.
 Across cultures, family and friends generally encourage walking.
 When you think about it, the first steps are almost always towards mom or dad’s open arms.

 When we further analyze the transition your little one takes from crawling to walking, we discover the gears of development working full speed.
-One seemingly simple decision your baby takes, implies countless mechanisms and complex reasoning of pros and cons on his part.
-Encourage him to take the leap and keep on boosting his development each day using Kinedu!
+One seemingly simple decision that your baby takes, implies countless mechanisms and complex reasoning of pros and cons on his part.
+Encourage him to take the leap and keep on boosting his development each day by using Kinedu!

 Learn more about your baby’s first steps here: